Stadium Relocation Conflicts - Battles Between Fans and Municipalities

 Nippon-Ham's Hokkaido Move - Light and Shadow of a Success Model

 In 2004, the Nippon-Ham Fighters relocated from Tokyo Dome to Sapporo Dome.
-This decision was based on a business strategy to avoid competing with the Giants in the metropolitan area and develop the untapped Hokkaido market.
+This decision was based on a business strategy to avoid competing with the Yomiuri in the metropolitan area and develop the untapped Hokkaido market.
 After the move, Nippon-Ham deeply rooted itself in Hokkaido, becoming a model case for community-based team management.
 Attendance surged dramatically, and contributions to the regional economy were substantial.
 However, the 2023 move to ES CON Field Hokkaido created a rift with Sapporo City.
 Negotiations over Sapporo Dome usage fees broke down, and Nippon-Ham chose to build a new stadium in Kitahiroshima City.
 Sapporo Dome lost its primary tenant and fell into financial difficulty.
 This case demonstrates that unless the relationship between teams and municipalities is an equal partnership, it leads to unfortunate outcomes for both sides.

 The Hiroshima Municipal Stadium Issue and Stadiums as Public Facilities